ashfurrow/blog/source/blog/2011-03-30-itunes-ui-fail.markdown

 date: 2011-03-30 00:00
 ---

 I've never particularly liked iTunes.
-I've tried Amarok and Clementine for the mac, but neither works well or works well with my iPhone.<!--more-->The other day I was deleting some old crap from my iTunes library.
+I've tried Amarok and Clementine for the mac, but neither works well or works well with my iPhone.

+The other day I was deleting some old crap from my iTunes library.
 There are a lot of video game music remixes and bits of movie soundtracks that I haven't listened to since my heyday with Fedora 5.
 I was deleting files willy nilly with iTunes when i got to this dialogue:

  ![](/img/import/blog/2011/03/itunes-ui-fail/8EFCFD7D5E9D476693143FBD53443944.png)